Gia Gunn

-Gia Gunn is the stage name of Japanese-American drag performer Gia Keitaro Ichikawa (born May 10, 1990).
+Gia Gunn is the stage name of Japanese-American retired drag performer Gia Keitaro Ichikawa (born May 10, 1990).
 She is known for competing on the sixth season of RuPaul's Drag Race, the second season of The Switch Drag Race, and RuPaul's Drag Race: All Stars season four.

 Early life

 Raised in Carpentersville, Illinois, Ichikawa began performing Japanese traditional dance and kabuki in onnagata roles when she was five years old.
 She graduated from Barrington High School in Barrington, Illinois.

 She won the drag pageants Miss Roscoe's 2013 and Miss Diosa 2013.
 Her drag mother is trans drag performer Aly Gunn.
 Her last name was inspired by Tim Gunn; Gia Gunn's first name came from Gia Carangi.

 Career

 Drag Race and The Switch

 Gia Gunn was announced as one of fourteen contestants for the sixth season of RuPaul's Drag Race on February 24, 2014.
 She covered RuPaul's song "Ladyboy" for RuPaul's album RuPaul Presents: The CoverGurlz to promote the season.
 On the show, she was known for her voguing, off-the-cuff catchphrases, reads and particular opinions, feminine style of drag, and friendship with fellow contestant Laganja Estranja.
 Gia Gunn underperformed as Kim Kardashian during the "Snatch Game" challenge, and was eliminated after losing a bottom two lip sync against Estranja to Lisa Lisa & Cult Jam's "Head to Toe," earning her tenth place.